Auricdhero/Hello-World/README.md

 # Hello-World
-Say hello to the worldd
+Say hello to the world
+I eat heavy food and also love to program.